thatblindgeye/thatblindgeye/README.md

 ### Currently...

-I'm expanding my skills in creating accessible-friendly apps (does this belong here or the "from now until forever" section?), and learning to use asynchronous functions and APIs.
-I'm also working with webpack more and more to fine-tune my work process when using it.
+I'm expanding my skills in creating accessible-friendly apps (does this belong here or the "from now until forever" section?) and currently learning how to utilize Sass and React.

 Beyond expanding my skills and knowledge, I'm a member of [The Odin Project](https://www.theodinproject.com/), where I help other members (especially with accessibility features in HTML/CSS) and receive help from an incredible community, am part of a book club for You Don't Know JavaScript (1st Edition), and make contributions to the Odin Project repos.